Paul Nowak (trade unionist)

-Paul Nowak (born May 1972) is General Secretary of the Trades Union Congress (TUC), having taken up the post on 29 December 2022.
-His appointment was announced in July 2022.
-He was previously Deputy General Secretary of the TUC.
+Paul Nowak (born May 1972) is a British trade unionist.
+He has been the general secretary of the Trades Union Congress (TUC) since 29 December 2022.
+He was previously the deputy general secretary of the TUC.

 Biography

-Born in Bebington, Merseyside, Nowak first joined as a union member at age 17 when he had a part-time job at Asda.
+Born in Bebington, Merseyside, Nowak first joined a trade union at age 17 when he had a part-time job at Asda.
 He subsequently became an activist in the Communication Workers Union.
 He became Vice President of the Wirral Trades Union Council at the age of 19 – the youngest person to hold the post.

 He began working for the TUC in 2000.
 In 2013 he was named TUC Assistant General Secretary, and in 2016 Deputy General Secretary.

-He is credited with ensuring that the Department for Business, Enterprise and Industrial Strategy (BEIS) guidance for safe working during the pandemic was significantly stronger than that first proposed by ministers.
-He supported the then TUC General Secretary Frances O’Grady in securing the Job Retention Scheme.
+He is credited with ensuring that the Department for Business, Energy and Industrial Strategy (BEIS) guidance for safe working during the pandemic was significantly stronger than that first proposed by ministers.
+He supported the then TUC General Secretary Frances O'Grady in securing the Job Retention Scheme.

-The TUC announced in July 2022 that Nowak would be its next General Secretary, taking office from January 2023.
+In July 2022 the TUC announced that Nowak would be its next General Secretary, taking office from January 2023.

+Nowak is a lifelong supporter of Everton Football Club.
+He and his wife, Vicky, have three children.